Back from the Blink

 In 1971, the Maasai Mara Game Reserve had approximately 120 black rhinos, but by 1984 this number plummeted to just 18 individuals due to poaching.
 When the Mara Conservancy started in 2001, there was only one known rhino left in the Mara Triangle: an aggressive female, very wary of people and vehicles, and very difficult to spot.
 However, after only a few months of Mara Conservancy's regular patrols and successful arrests of poachers, security in the area increased and in 2002, male rhino moved into the Triangle and mated with the female.

-Three successful matings and the addition of other rhinos that migrated into the area has increased the Mara Triangle's resident population upwards of ten individuals.
-Unfortunately this is not a reflection of the Maasai Mara population as a whole, which still hovers between 25 - 30 individuals.
-The Maasai Mara National Reserve is the only protected area in Kenya with an indigenous black rhino population, unaffected by translocations, and with the potential to support one of the largest black rhino populations in Africa, given the size of the Reserve.
+Three successful mating and the addition of other rhinos that migrated into the area has increased the Mara Triangle's resident population upwards of ten individuals.
+Unfortunately, this is not a reflection of the Maasai Mara population as a whole, which still hovers between 25 - 30 individuals.
+The Maasai Mara National Reserve is the only protected area in Kenya with an indigenous black rhino population, unaffected by translocations, and with the potential to support one of the largest black rhino populations in Africa, given the size of the Reserve

 Eminent Threat to Rhinos

-Mara Conservancy needs your help in launching the rhino surveillance unit to protect Mara rhinos from the threat of poaching.
-The funds raised will be directed towards the launch of a specific rhino surveillance unit within the Mara Triangle to monitor black rhino movements through daily terrestrial patrols and GPS telemetry tracking to ensure greater security of this critical population.
-Please contribute and share this page with your friends and family.
-Even the smallest gift can make a huge difference.
-Asante sana!
+Mara Conservancy rhino surveillance unit was established to protect Mara rhinos from the threat of poaching.
+The unit does daily monitor of black rhino movements through daily terrestrial patrols and GPS telemetry tracking to ensure greater security of this critical population.